chriscauley/chriscauley.github.com/_posts/2014-04-15-intro-to-programming.md

 1)  You strings are added together EXACTLY as they are typed.
 If you want to have spaces, you must specify them.

 2) Certain characters that can't be typed can be make with escape characters.
-This is slash followed by the escape character.
+This is backslash followed by the escape character.
 Here we use `\t` for a tab and `\n` for a line break.
+Other important characters are `\"` and `\'` which allow you to put a quote or an apostrophe in a string and `\\` which represents a literal backslash.

 3) In Python you cannot add strings and integers together.
 You can in some languages, but in Python it will raise a `TypeError` meaning you tried to do something with the wrong `type` of variable.